RevanthVe/ELT_Nyc_Taxi/README.md

 Copy the public key (KEY_FILENAME.pub) and add the SSH key in gcp portal by going into compute engine/settings/metadata.

 Create a VM instance in gcp and copy the external IP into the local terminal in the command: ssh -i ~/.ssh/gcp revanthv@<insert external ip here>
+or
+Create a ~/.ssh/config file in local with details of Host, HostName, User, IdentityFile and save it.(Refer ~/.ssh/config file attached in repo)
+To connect to  vm server, run $ssh <Host>

+To setup ssh vm on vscode, install Remote - SSH extension in your local vscode and toggle to "click on remote window" option on bottom left corner, select "connect to host" option and type in your host name.

 Install docker in the vm environment using: sudo apt install docker.io